 Learners may be eligible for special consideration if their performance through the assessment process has been affected by some temporary illness, injury or adverse set of circumstances.
-A Special Consideration Request Form should be completed and sent to QA within five working days of Learner assessment taking place, along with any supporting evidence (where available), for consideration and approval.
+A Special Consideration Request Form should be completed and sent to QA along with any supporting evidence (where available) for consideration and approval.
 Centres should retain a copy of this form for their own records.